Skip to content

 Pro Tip

-Weigh yourself before and after long training sessions to accurately gauge fluid loss and calculate precise rehydration needs.
-For every pound lost, consume 16-24 ounces of fluid.
+Weigh yourself before and after long training sessions.
+For every pound of body weight lost, aim to consume 16-24 ounces of fluid, along with electrolytes, to ensure complete rehydration.

 1